Trustee Nomination Process

-Nominations shall be sent to Dr. Harvey Goodstein, '65, chair of the Committee on Trustees, at email@example.com.
+The Alumni Association shall then send the nominations to the chair of the Committee on Trustees at BOTnominations@gallaudet.edu.
 The submission(s) should have the same contact information and supporting documents as requested of individual submitters.

 Board of Trustee Submissions

-Current Board of Trustee members should also convey their nominations, along with supporting documents, to the chair of the Committee on Trustees, Dr. Harvey Goodstein at firstname.lastname@example.org.
+Current Board of Trustee members should also convey their nominations, along with supporting documents, to the chair of the Committee on Trustees at BOTnominations@gallaudet.edu.
 The submission(s) should have the same contact information and supporting documents as requested of individual submitters.

 2. Preliminary Review of Nominations